-Fortunately — presumably because I was young and because I didn’t take many doses — MRIs and CT scans showed that there was no damage to my brain or heart and that I was fine.
+Fortunately — presumably because I was both young and I didn’t take many doses — MRIs and CT scans showed that there was no damage to my brain or heart.

 The good thing is that I was at no risk of taking Vioxx in “long-term high dosages” because within days of starting it, I knew that it and the other drugs I’d been given were not only useless for relieving my pain — they were adding symptoms to a growing list of horrors.

 Out of what felt like nowhere, I struggled with a pounding heartbeat, and an unpleasant tingling sensation creeping through my body.
 These effects are associated with Zyrtec, which I was given for what was written off as “allergies.”

 In addition to feeling like I’d been poisoned, I developed digestive problems that prevented food from moving down my esophagus.
 I have clear memories of trying to enjoy lunch with my grandfather, and feeling hopeless because I couldn’t get the food to move beyond the pain in my chest.

 Because I couldn’t eat properly, I lost too much weight.
 I became so underweight that one of the helpful healthcare practitioners I eventually found wanted to take me by the arm and walk me into her office the first time we met.
 She later told me that I looked so frail at that time that she wasn’t sure I could walk on my own.

 I spent the next few years overcoming all this (!) by seeking out integrative doctors and holistic health professionals.
 In the last 20 years, I’ve worked with virtually every healing modality you can think of.
 I have that difficult year to thank for catalyzing countless positive new ways of being, including my yoga and meditation practice, and two decades of wheat-freeness.